AurelienColin/PyplotAnnotation/README.md

 So, here is the figure plotted by the program.
 You can see the polygons created for the classes 1, 2 and 9.
 The 9-th class act as a eraser of any other layer.
+On the side, the legend contains the color of each class and the currently selectionned class.

 Multiple polygons can be draw for a single label.
 You can use multiple labels on a single images, and also put points outside the picture.